fdazen/fda-documentation/financial_reports.md

-##**Daily Balancing Audit Report (DBA)**
+##**Daily Balancing Audit Report**

-- Provides a folio level breakdown of every transaction (Room Revenue, Additional Revenue, Settlements) against a folio from the fiscal year start until the date it was run for.
+The _Daily Balancing Audit Report_ provides a breakdown of each folio and compares charges with payments posted, against the fiscal year start date until the date it is run for.
+This report is really the Trial Balance report but with a folio breakdown

-- This report is effectively a folio breakdown of the Trial Balance.
-It is designed to be run from the first date of the hotel until yesterday.
-Otherwise numbers may be misleading (especially balances).

-- Groups need to be handled better in the datafeed (future project) so folios that are part of groups are a bit confusing at the minute.

-- There is no guest information on this report yet (only folio numbers)

 ##**Lodging Statistics Report (LSR)**